UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 Beyond making your analysis more accessible to others and less error-prone, tidy data is also typically easy for humans to interpret.
 Given these benefits, it is well worth spending the time to get your data into a tidy format upfront.
-Fortunately, there are many well-designed `tidyverse` data cleaning/wrangling tools to help you easily tidy your data.
+Fortunately, there are many well-designed `pandas` data cleaning/wrangling tools to help you easily tidy your data.
 Let's explore them below!